Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Data and Empirical Strategy

-We explore robustness to the use of data from Colombia's National Centre for Historical Memory (\emph{Centro Nacional de Memoria Hist\'orica}, NCHM), a national and public entity created to produce a historical account of the armed conflict.\footnote{This data can be found at \url{http://centrodememoriahistorica.gov.co/observatorio/ bases-de-datos/}.} The NCHM data covers several types of conflict-related violence, focuses on civilian victims, and includes the number of killings, with which we can estimate effects on rates.
-However, given that the NCHM data on killings' perpetrators is very imprecise, and that its observations have not been systematically cross-checked against other sources, we prefer the CERAC database, and use the GMH database only to check robustness.
-Other controls include the number of Catholic churches in each municipality (which only exists for 1995), municipal population (rural and urban), the proportion of people with unsatisfied basic needs (used as a proxy for poverty), coca crops, internally displaced people, and homicide and robbery rates.
-Sources for these controls are listed in the note attached to Table \ref{precharacteristics}.
+We also use of data from Colombia's National Centre for Historical Memory (\emph{Centro Nacional de Memoria Hist\'orica}, NCHM), a national and public entity created to produce a historical account of the armed conflict.\footnote{This data can be found at {\url{http://centrodememoriahistorica.gov.co/observatorio/ bases-de-datos/}}.} The NCHM data we use focuses on civilian victims, and includes the number of killings, with which we can estimate effects on rates.
+However, and importantly, this information is very imprecise (e.g. for more than 40\% of the observations, the most likely perpetrator is unknown), and their observations have not been systematically cross-checked against other sources.
+Given these limitations, we prefer the CERAC database, and use the NCHM database mainly to check robustness.
+Other controls include the number of Catholic churches in each municipality (which only exists for 1995), municipal population (rural and urban), the proportion of people with unsatisfied basic needs (used as a proxy for poverty), coca crops, internally displaced people, ethnic minority population, and homicide and robbery rates.
+Sources for these controls are listed in the note attached to Table \ref{precharacteristics_tab}.